puhach/facegen-dcgan/README.md

 Imageio is a Python library that provides an easy interface to read and write a wide range of image data.

+## Download the Dataset

+The network was trained on preprocessed pictures from CelebFaces Attributes Dataset (CelebA).
+Each of the CelebA images has been cropped to remove parts of the image that don't include a face and subsequently resized to 64x64 resolution.

+You can download it by clicking [here](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/November/5be7eb6f_processed-celeba-small/processed-celeba-small.zip).